Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Historical functional linear model with dynamic sparsity (HFLM-DS)

 where

 As stated in the introduction, one of our foremost goals is to infer the dynamic time lag $\delta(t)$ after which the cause has no discernible effect on the response, i.e.,

-The accuracy in determining $\delta(t)$ is directly related to the resolution of the basis functions that parameterise $\beta(s,t)$.
-In each of \citet{harezlak2007penalized}, \citet{rushworth2013distributed}, and \citet{xun2022sparse}, the time interval is divided into 20 intervals, but when faced with daily data with a yearly period, this gives a resolution for finding $\delta(t)$ of over two weeks.
-Indeed, $\delta(t)$ may change rapidly, but keeping the functional framework while increasing the number of intervals can be computationally prohibitive.
+The accuracy in determining $\delta(t)$ is directly related to the resolution of the basis functions that parameterize $\beta(s,t)$, but increasing the number of bases can be computationally prohibitive if we continue the use of the tent-like basis functions utilized in previous works \citep{xun2022sparse}.
 Under these circumstances, using the Whittaker basis is the most appropriate solution \citep{eilers2003perfect,whittaker1922new}.
-In this work, we parameterize the coefficient function $\beta(s,t)$ with tensor products of Whittaker basis functions $\phi_k(s,t)=w_m(s) \otimes w_{\ell}(t)$ for $s \in \{1,..., D-1\}$ and $t \in \{1,..., T\}$.
-Here $w_m(s)$ and $w_{\ell}(t)$ denotes the Whittaker basis functions, which are equivalent to zero-degree B-spline basis functions centered at the data points \citep{eilers2003perfect}.
-If $\phi_1(s,t),..., \phi_K(s,t)$ are defined as Whittaker basis functions, the computationally intensive integral term that is found in most historical functional linear model applications reduces to the data points themselves.
+In this work, we parameterize the coefficient function $\beta(s,t)$ with tensor products of Whittaker basis functions $\phi_k(s,t)=w_m(s) \otimes w_{\ell}(t)$ for $m \in \{0,..., D-1\}$ and $\ell \in \{1,..., T\}$, where $m=k - 1 - (\lceil k/D \rceil -1) \times D$ and $\ell= \lceil k/D \rceil$.
+Here $w_m(s)$ and $w_{\ell}(t)$ denote the Whittaker basis functions, which are equivalent to zero-degree B-spline basis functions with a knot spacing of one \citep{eilers2003perfect}: